vlouvet/pyquest-game/README.md

 # pyquest-game
-a text-based RPG game with rogue like elements, written completely in python
+A text-based RPG game with rogue like elements, written completely in python

 Current Features: